EXCLUSIVE-NY targets Commerzbank employees in sanctions accord -sources

 Betsy Feuerstein, a spokeswoman for the Manhattan U.S. Attorney, declined comment.

 In 2012, the Federal Reserve Bank of New York entered into an agreement with Commerzbank that required its New York branch to improve compliance with anti-money laundering laws and regulations.
 After finding the branch still failed to maintain adequate controls, the Fed Reserve issued a cease and desist order last year.
-(Reporting By Karen Freifeld; editing by Andrew Hay)
+(1 US dollar = 0.7893 euros) (additional reporting Arno Schuetze; editing by Andrew Hay and Louise Heavens)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan